 But what does “maximizing the value” really mean?
-In short, making sure that the money was well spent on software development each Sprint (iteration), and there’s a strategy and purpose set in place.
+In short, making sure that the money was well spent on software development each Sprint (iteration), and there are a strategy and purpose set in place.
 Besides that, there’s a lot of activities behind this phrase, and by the end of this post, this will be crystal clear.

 Being a Product Owner is not easy.
 Just look above: the role starts as an “analyst” but after some time becomes a “product-CEO” in your organization.

 Being a Product Owner (PO for short) requires taking the ownership of a product and sometimes even possessing some entrepreneurial spirit.

 The Product Owner has to know the domain of the product and business.
 Here are the most important questions: